 Characters begin the game with 10 SP.
-Those capable of wielding spirit power (by taking the Harness Spirit trump) can add their Self-Control score to their total SP.
+Those capable of wielding spirit power (by taking the Spirit Artist special power) can add their Self-Control score to their total SP.

-For instance, if Bram has the Harness Spirit trump, and he has 6 points in Self-Control, he begins the game with 16 SP.
+For instance, if Bram has the Spirit Artist special power, and he has 6 points in Self-Control, he begins the game with 16 SP.